 Conferences and Roadeos

-State RTAP managers not only organize conferences and roadeos, but are instrumental in getting subrecipients to these events.
-According to the 2013 State RTAP Managers Survey, 78% of RTAP programs hold regular conferences, and 28% of those are in partnership with other organizations.
-Most of the time, the other organization is a state transit association, but it may also include other government entities, other states, non-profits, universities, and vendors.
-Approximately 27 states host a roadeo, and of those, 75% indicated that they do host it in conjunction with other organizations, such as their state transit associations, a transit agency, or non-profits.
-Overwhelmingly, when states partner to put together a conference or a roadeo, they do so with state transit associations.
-Conferences are ideal venues for communicating with subrecipients, gathering anecdotal information about needs, and reminding subrecipients about the programs and services that your state RTAP program has to offer.
+State RTAP Managers organize conferences and roadeos, and often provide scholarships so subrecipients can attend these events as well.
+Many State RTAP programs hold regular conferences, either on their own or in partnership with other organizations.
+Most of the time the other organization is a State Transit Association, but it may also include other government entities, other states, non-profits, universities, and vendors.
+Approximately 27 states host a roadeo, and of those, 75% indicated that they host it in conjunction with other organizations, most often with state transit associations.
+Some states prefer to partner with a transit agency or non-profit.
+Conferences are ideal venues for communicating with subrecipients, gathering information about needs (such as training and technical assistance), and reminding subrecipients about the programs and services that the State RTAP program has to offer.

-RTAP programs typically provide scholarships for rural providers in the state to attend either in-state or out-of-state conferences and roadeos.
-See Scholarships section for more information.
+State RTAP programs typically provide scholarships for rural providers in the state to attend either in-state or out-of-state conferences and roadeos.
+See the Scholarships section of this toolkit for more information.